petedejoy/documentation/v2/apache_airflow/tutorial/core-airflow-concepts.md

 ## Tasks
 Once an operator is instantiated, it is referred to as a `task`.
 The instantiation defines specific values when calling the abstract operator, and the parameterized task becomes a node in a DAG.
 Each task must have a `task_id` that serves as a unique identifier and an `owner`.

+**Note**: Be sure that `task_ids` aren't duplicated when dynamically generating DAGs - your DAG may not throw error if there is a duplicated `task_id`, but it definitely wont' execute properly.

 ### Task Instances
 An executed task is called a `TaskInstance`.
 This represents a specific run of a task and is a combination of a DAG, at task, and a specific point in time.